kuzzleio/sdk-java/doc/3/getting-started/install/index.md

 If you're using Eclipse, IntelliJ or another Java IDE, you need to add the SDK as a project dependency in your classpath.
 :::

+### Installing on Android using gradle

+In yout app build.gradle add the following line and sync.

+    implementation "io.kuzzle:kuzzle-sdk-java:3.0.0"

 ## First connection

 Initialize a new Java project, create a `gettingstartedfirstconnection.java` file and start by adding the code below: